TheMathGeek314/MilliGolf/ReadMe.md

 - Randomize global goals.
 Milligolf does have special achievements for clearing all courses in less than N hits.
 The obtention of said marks can be randomized, making you obtain an item when reaching the course thresholds and checking the scoreboard instead.
 - Randomize course transitions, which will add the tent door as well as all the individual course doors to the transition pool for room or door randomizers.

-Note that enabling Door Rando (from TrandoPlus), Course Access and Course Transitions currently causes generation to enter an infinite loop.
+Warning: enabling Door Rando (from TrandoPlus), Course Access and Course Transitions will likely cause generation to take much longer than usual.